sbccas/programming-skills-tutorials/README.md

 [![GitHub pull requests](https://img.shields.io/github/issues-pr/sbccas/c-programming-tutorials.svg)](https://github.com/sbccas/c-programming-tutorials/pulls)
 [![GitHub contributors](https://img.shields.io/github/contributors/sbccas/c-programming-tutorials.svg)](https://github.com/sbccas/c-programming-tutorials/graphs/contributors)

-Welcome to the C Programming Tutorials repository!
-This is your one-stop resource for learning and mastering the C programming language.
+Welcome to the Programing Skills Tutorials repository!
+This is your one-stop resource for learning and mastering the C and Python programming language.
 Whether you're a beginner or looking to brush up on your skills, you'll find a variety of notes, sample programs, assignments, and more here.

 ## Table of Contents